These delicious individual meringues are perfect for entertaining, at Christmas or throughout the winter.

 Pinch of salt

-4 plums (about 250g), stone and roughly chopped
+4 plums, stoned and roughly chopped

 4 pears, peeled, cored and roughly chopped

 4 tbsp clear honey or agave nectar

 150ml double cream

 150g Greek yogurt

 - Start with the meringues.
 Preheat the oven to 130°C, gas mark 1/2.
 Line a baking tray with non-stick baking parchment.
 In a very clean, dry bowl, whisk the egg whites until they reach firm peaks.
 Gradually mix in 300g of the sugar and a pinch of salt, until the mixture is glossy and thick.

 - Spoon the mixture into 8 rounds on the prepared tray.
 Bake for 1 hour 15 minutes, until firm but not coloured.
 Cool on a wire rack.